ORNL/VERTEX-CFD/docs/usage.md

 Time integration complete.
 ============================================================================
 ```
-Once the simulation is completed.
-The results should be ready for visualization.
-For the visualization, we suggest ParaView.
+Once the simulation is completed, the results should be ready for visualization.
+For the visualization, we suggest using ParaView.
 However, any visualization software that supports Exodus format should work.
 The example solution file screenshot visualized in Paraview is shown below:

 ![paraview-ss](https://github.com/user-attachments/assets/75483e4a-cfec-4a51-891f-3b7c72262ba7)